farihulrouf/brighton_test/README.md

 # 📘 SQLite Setup for Project

 ## 🎯 Goal
+Im using Sqlite because there is not order for create database in mysql databse, or porstgre, so simple sqlite and running

+## 🎯 Goal
 Create and manage an SQLite database named `brighton.db` to store project data and their associated categories.

 ---